ai-cfia/dev-rel-docs/adr/002-database-structure.md

 together in a single database server.

 ## Context
-Our previous ailab-db architecture required maintenance of several databases, notably "louis-db" and "nachet-db."
-Although this approach initially provides clarity, it ultimately results in redundancy, less flexibility, and collaboration issues, which may cause data conflicts.
-We have a better way to maintain databases with this approach, which uses a Consolidated Database Approach and only uses one database.
+The database was originally created for Louis, our conversational agent.
+Over time, it expanded to include our public website's knowledge base and became essential for products like Finesse (search).
+However, the name "ailab-db" no longer accurately represents its broader scope.

+Upon reflection, it's apparent that our database naming doesn't match its actual functions.
+While maintaining separate Python packages per application from a unified codebase has advantages, associating a schema with each app might not effectively communicate the entities organized within.

 ## Terminology
-**Database**:
-A collection of organized electronic information.

-**Database Server**:
+**Database**: Database refers to a named collection of local SQL objects.

-A specialized server managing access to databases.
+**Database Server**: A specialized server managing access to databases.

-**Schema**:
-The blueprint that defines how data is structured within a database.
+**Schema**: Serves as a namespace for SQL objects within a database, with each object residing in one schema.
+More broadly, "schema" refers to all data descriptions (table definitions, constraints, comments, etc.) for a database or its subset.

 ## Decision
 We've decided to use a Consolidated Database Approach, which means we'll combine